HeardLibrary/linked-data/vanderbot/README.md

 The code that generates this form includes the files `wikidata-csv2rdf-metadata.html`, `wikidata-csv2rdf-metadata.js`, and `wikidata-csv2rdf-metadata.css` in this directory.

-The script 'acquire_wikidata_metadata.py`, which is still under development, downloads existing data from Wikidata into a CSV file that is compatible with the format required by VanderBot.
-Eventually, the configuration JSON used with this script will be convertable to or from the csv2rdf schema.
+The script [acquire_wikidata_metadata.py](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/acquire_wikidata_metadata.py), which is still under development, downloads existing data from Wikidata into a CSV file that is compatible with the format required by VanderBot.
+The configuration JSON used with this script is convertable to the csv2rdf schema using the [convert_json_to_metadata_schema.py](convert_json_to_metadata_schema.py) script.
+Another utility, [count_entities.py](https://github.com/HeardLibrary/linked-data/blob/master/json_schema/count_entities.py), can be used to count the use of properties in statements made about a defined set of items, or to determine the most common values for particular properties used in statements about those items.

 ## Release v1.0 (2020-04-20) notes